Akash-Kumar-Sinha/Aks_ide/README.md

 - Seamless code–compile–debug–deploy lifecycle.
 - No need for local setup or external tools.
 - Future-ready for cloud development, AI pair programming, and collaborative coding.
+- A complete ecosystem for developers to build, test, and deploy applications in a single environment without doing manual setups or installations just have to install our IDE Desktop app and start coding.